 Mother Nature has provided numerous natural ways to help plants and trees grow.

-One of the most effective ways of ensuring the plants grow optimally is mulching the plant with organic materials to enhance its nutrient content.
+One of the most effective ways to ensure the plants grow optimally is mulching them with organic materials to enhance their nutrient content.

-Pine needles are one of the most popular organic matter used to create acid soil.
+Pine needles are one of the most popular organic matters used to create acid soil.

 This mulch is cheap and readily available by simply raking the pine straw to gather them.

 The pine needle composting takes a long due to its acidic nature, which is why it is considered the best mulch for all acid-loving plants.

 Like wood mulch, pine needle mulch is commonly used for lawn care and protecting beds and gardens, even in industrial areas and highways.

 It also creates an aesthetic appeal to any landscape due to its muted shades.

 When the temperature changes in any environment, it affects the quality of the soil.
 As a result, the plants and trees suffer.